wilko90/Simply-Scran/README.md

 * `As a connected user I want to be able to communicate with the site admin in a easy User-friendly way`

-* `As a connected user I want to be able to find the best places to eat & drink in london`
+* `As a connected user I want to be able to find the best places to eat, drink in london and know information on that venue`

 * `As a mobile user I want to be able to have the same features as the dektop site so I can connect with recipes on the go`